E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/PANNA-GVECT/readme.rst

 Features
 __________

-PANNA-Gvect supports periodic and aperiodic structures, multiple species, derivative of the descriptors with respect to atomic positions.
+PANNA-GVECT supports periodic and aperiodic structures, multiple species, derivative of the descriptors with respect to atomic positions.

 Building and Testing